Moles (Nevi): Causes, Symptoms and Evaluation

 What are the Symptoms of Moles?

 Moles present a diverse range of appearances.
 They can be pink, flesh-colored, or even dark brown to black.
 Typically, moles align with an individual's skin tone: lighter on fair-skinned individuals and darker on those with dark skin.
 Moles are often round or oval but can sometimes adopt irregular shapes.
 Their size can range from pinpoint to several centimeters.
-It's crucial to be aware of the ABCDEF criteria when examining moles:
+It's crucial to be aware of the ABCDEF criteria when examining moles.
+Regular self-examinations and professional skin checks by a dermatologist can aid in early detection of atypical moles or skin cancer.:

 • Asymmetry: Uneven halves